Canon 1D vs Nikon D200

 Both the 1D and the D200 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the D200 was followed by the Nikon D300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D vs Nikon D200

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Nikon D200?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.